wu81177/classify-rv32i/README.md

 # Assignment 2: Classify
+All tests completed.
+Ran 46 tests in 40.144s
 ## abs.s
 For cases less than zero, I store 0 - t0 into t0, achieving the effect of negation.
 ## argmax.s